 Grow Your Accounting Business Online With WordPress

-The digital economy has not only revolutionized businesses around the world, it has also created significant challenges and opportunities for the accounting sector.
+The web economy has not only transformed business around the world, it has also created many challenges and great opportunities for accounting and financial services businesses.

-Now, more than ever, accountants must find smarter ways to remain competitive, find new clients, and retain current business.
-Not only do you have to be fully involved in the communities and industries you serve, you must also develop and maintain an active digital presence.
-This includes having a dynamic web presence and figuring out better ways to market your business services online.
+Now, more than ever, certified public accountants must work hard to stand out from the crowd, source new business, and keep their current clientele.
+Not only do you have to participate in the communities and industries you serve, you must also develop an active web presence.
+This includes having a website and figuring out smarter ways to grow your business services online.

-This means that your website not only has to look great, your pages have to be fast-loading, and be easy to navigate, but it’s also important to keep in mind that the needs of the website will change over time and many areas may need to be updated often.
-This requires the implementation of a well-developed website and content management strategy.
+This means that your website not only has to look professional, your pages have to load fast, and your website layout has to be easy to navigate, but even more importantly, your site’s needs will change over time and sections will need to be updated often.
+This requires having a sound website and content management strategy.

-Another difficult challenge that accounting organizations (and all other businesses) face, is that your site has only around 30 seconds to give users what they need or they will go away.
+Another difficult challenge that accounting firms face online (as do most businesses for that matter), is that your site has around 30 seconds or less to give users what they are looking for or they will look elsewhere.

 “Websites have evolved into central information hubs where service information is still present but enhanced with web portals, hyperlinks to state and federal sites, and a variety of free tools.”